**Alt text:** A person in a blue shirt is holding a camera on a stabilizer, with the camera screen showing their face in focus.

 4. Is It Unique or Easily Confused with Other Works?

-Uniqueness is a signature of a memorable film title.
-A title that stands out avoids being confused with other movies, books, or Media.
-Originality also ensures that your film doesn't get lost in search engine results or market clutter.
+Uniqueness is a hallmark of a great film title.
+A title that stands out avoids being confused with other movies, books, or media.
+Originality also ensures that your film doesn’t get lost in search engine results or market clutter.

 Ways to Ensure Uniqueness: